 These are 3 actions you can take right now

-We understand that you may be feeling overwhelmed as well as worried, and we're here to help.
-Here are the next steps you can take to access support services and safeguard your online identity.
+We understand that you may be feeling overwhelmed as well as worried, but we're here to help.
+Here are the next steps you can take to protect yourself.

 Protect your identity

 - Regularly update your passwords across all your online services.
 Don't re-use passwords.
 Use multi-factor authentication on online accounts when it's available.

 - Be alert for any phishing scams that may come to you by phone, post or email.